chazlarson/Plex-Meta-Manager-Wiki/config/operations.md

       split_duplicates: true
 ```

-The available attributes for the operations definition are as follows
+The available attributes for the operations attribute are as follows

 | Attribute                      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |:-------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|